flatpickles/sketchbook/docs/param-config.md

 }
 ```

 As you can see, different parameter configuration options are available for each parameter type, though some options are available across types.
+To see examples of different parameter configuration options, check out the "Param Examples" demo project [on GitHub](https://github.com/flatpickles/sketchbook/tree/demo/src/art/ParamExamples), and on the Sketchbook [demo deployment](https://demo.skbk.cc/ParamExamples).

 ## All Parameters